-Irrespective of whether an investment is subject to a net benefit to Canada review, the ICA provides for the review of investments that "could be injurious to national security".
+Irrespective of whether an investment is subject to net benefit review, the ICA provides for the review of investments that "could be injurious to national security."

-Under this process, Cabinet may, on the recommendation of the Minister, order a national security review.
-If Cabinet orders a review, the Minister is required to send a notice informing the investor that the investment will be reviewed and that the proposed transaction cannot be completed while the review is pending.
+Under this process, the federal Cabinet may, on the recommendation of the Responsible Minister, order a national security review.
+If Cabinet orders a review, the Responsible Minister is required to send a notice informing the investor that the investment will be reviewed and that the proposed transaction cannot be completed while the review is pending.
 If the transaction has already been completed, a review may still be ordered (and remedies, including divestiture of the Canadian business, may still be required) following implementation of the transaction.

 The expression "national security" is not defined and there are no monetary thresholds that must be exceeded to trigger a national security review.

-Moreover, the general net benefit review threshold requirement that there be an acquisition of control of a Canadian business has been relaxed to allow a national security review to occur if there has been an acquisition "in whole or in part" of "an entity carrying on all or any part of its operations in Canada, if the entity has (i) a place of operation in Canada; (ii) an individual or individuals in Canada who are employed or self-employed in connection with the entity's operations; or (iii) assets in Canada used in carrying on the entity's operations.
+Moreover, the general net benefit review threshold requirement that there be an acquisition of control of a Canadian business has been relaxed to allow a national security review to occur if there has been an acquisition "in whole or in part" of an entity carrying on all or any part of its operations in Canada, if the entity has (i) a place of operation in Canada; (ii) an individual or individuals in Canada who are employed or self-employed in connection with the entity's operations; or (iii) assets in Canada used in carrying on the entity's operations.

-The national security review is carried out by the Minister in consultation with the Minister of Public Safety and Emergency Preparedness.
-The Minister has 45 days following the filing of a notification or an application for review, or 45 days following implementation of a transaction not subject to notification or review, to issue a notice to a non-Canadian that its proposed investment may be subject to a national security review.
-(Alternatively, a national security review can be initiated within the same time period without a notice first being sent.)
-The entire review process can take up to 200 days.
+The national security review is carried out by the Responsible Minister in consultation with the Minister of Public Safety and Emergency Preparedness.
+The Responsible Minister has 45 days following the filing of a notification or an application for review, or 45 days following implementation of a transaction not subject to notification or review, to issue a notice to a non-Canadian that its proposed investment may be subject to a national security review.
+(Alternatively, a national security review can be initiated within the same time period without such a notice first being sent.)
+The entire review process can last for more than 200 days.

-If, following the review, the Minister is satisfied that the investment would be injurious to national security, the federal Cabinet is authorized to take any measures that it considers advisable to protect national security, including imposing conditions on the investment or the outright prohibition of a proposed investment (or divestiture in the case of a completed investment).
+If, following the review, the Responsible Minister is satisfied that the investment would be injurious to national security, the federal Cabinet is authorized to take any measures that it considers advisable to protect national security, including imposing conditions on the investment or the outright prohibition of a proposed investment (or divestiture in the case of a completed investment).

-Since 2009, there have only been a few instances in which the Canadian government has used its national security powers to block transactions because of national security concerns.
+Since 2009, there have been at least 15 formal national security reviews commenced by the Canadian government.
+In only a very few instances has the government used its authority to block transactions because of national security concerns.

-In December 2013, for example, the Canadian government issued its first formal rejection of a transaction on national security grounds.
+In December 2013, for example, the Canadian government issued its first formal rejection of a transaction under this national security review process.
 That transaction involved the proposed acquisition of a Canadian business in the telecom sector.
 The government did not provide any public reasons or explanation for this decision, although it is believed that there were concerns with the national origins and other affiliations of certain investors.